-The Board of Commissioners of Lower Township Fire District #3 operates with an elected Board of Commissioners.
+Lower Township Fire District #3 operates with an elected Board of Commissioners.
 The District performs fire protection services in the Township of Lower, Cape May County, New Jersey.

-The financial statements of the Board of Commissioners of Lower Township Fire District #3 (the "District"), have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
+The financial statements of the Board of Commissioners of District #3, Township of Lower (the "District"), have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (Statements and Interpretations).
 The more significant accounting policies established in GAAP and used by the District are discussed below.